XiaoMi/mace/README.md

 mobile heterogeneous computing platforms.
 The design is focused on the following
 targets:
 * Performance
-  * The runtime is highly optimized with NEON, OpenCL and HVX.
+  * The runtime is highly optimized with NEON, OpenCL and Hexagon.
 Except for the inference speed, the initialization speed is also intensively optimized.
 * Power consumption
   * Chip dependent power options are included as advanced API.